RobTillaart/MAX14661/README.md

 The MUX interface allows one channel (0..15) to be open at a time.

 - **void MUXA(uint8_t channel)** if channel < 16 only that channel will be selected.
+It will disconnect previous selected channels.
-All other values will select no channel.
+All values > 15 will select no channel.
 - **uint8_t getMUXA()** returns the selected channel.
 255 means no channel is selected (all switches off)
 - **void MUXB(uint8_t channel)** if channel < 16 only that channel will be selected.
+It will disconnect previous selected channels.
-All other values will select no channel.
+All values > 15 will select no channel.
 - **uint8_t getMUXB()** returns the selected channel.
 255 means no channel is selected (all switches off)